DA 210 - Data Systems (cross-listed as CS 181)

 This course has intermittent quizzes on material from readings and lectures.
 Quizzes are designed to measure how well you are integrating the material.
 There will be five quizzes in total, each of which will take place on a Friday.

-Midterm Assessment (15% of grade)
+Midterm Exam (15% of grade)

-The midterm assessment will be an in-class, individual assignment.
+The midterm exam will be an in-class, individual assignment.
 It will be cumulative to the date of the exam and will focus on questions that test your synthesis of the course content rather than information recall or rote learning.

-Project-Based Assignments (25% of grade)
+Project-Based Assignments (18% of grade)

 Our three major project assignments will problem-focused and will require working with data, writing Python code to solve a problem or analyze a question, and explaining your work in the form of a written report.
 Each of these assignments will have more detailed written instructions, which will be shared on Github Classroom.
 Due dates for these projects align approximately with the ending of each of our primary units: tabular data, relational data, and hierarchical data.

-Final Assessment (20% of course grade)
+Final Exam (25% of course grade)

 Note: Denison policy does not permit me to accommodate requests to reschedule your exam, except in the case of a medical or family emergency.
 Travel plans such as plane tickets do not count as a valid reason to reschedule, so please plan accordingly.